A Letter From The Chair

 Fran Nichols, Committee Chair

-One of our goals with Community Outreach is to establish a footprint within our communities for the roofing industry.
+One of our goals with Community Service is to establish a footprint within our communities for the roofing industry.
 A great resource is GoodWill.

 Last month I was honored to assist in their certification program for job seekers.
 Their job fairs help employers connect with job seekers.
 So, why not roofing?!